henrikBjorserud/Air-sensor/README.md

 The .dat will be created when user stops the program

 I have now added a class called "Reading" av restructured everything

+I added a photo of the air sensor to the repository.
+It was partly soldered and partly glued with sparkly glue.